snehasudheer/Receipt-Processor-Challenge/README.md

 2. Navigate to Project Directory: Open a terminal or command prompt and navigate to the directory where you have the project files.

-3. Build the Docker Image: Run the following command to build the Docker image for your project:
+3. Build the Docker Image: Replace '{api-image-name}' with the actual docker image name used.
+Run the following command to build the Docker image for your project:
     #### docker build -t {api-image-name}

-4. Run the Docker Container: After the image is built successfully, run the Docker container using the following command:
+4. Run the Docker Container: Replace '{api-image-name}' with the actual docker image name used.
+After the image is built successfully, run the Docker container using the following command:
     #### docker run -p 3000:3000 {api-image-name}

-5. Sending POST Request using docker command: Replace <container_name_or_id> with the actual name or ID of your container.
+5. Sending POST Request using docker command: Replace '<container_name_or_id>' with the actual name or ID of your container.
+Also instead of '<path to>' you can give you path to 'receipt.json' file or just the file name if this file is in the same location as the 'Dockerfile'.
 Below is the command for sending POST Request:
-    #### docker exec <container_name_or_id> curl -X POST -H "Content-Type: application/json" -d '@path/receipt.json' http://localhost:3000/receipts/process
+    #### docker exec <container_name_or_id> curl -X POST -H "Content-Type: application/json" -d '@<path to>/receipt.json' http://localhost:3000/receipts/process

-6. Sending GET Request using docker command : Replace <id> with the specific receipt ID you want to retrieve points for.
+6. Sending GET Request using docker command : Replace '<id>' with the specific receipt ID you want to retrieve points for.
 Below is the code for sending GET Request:
     #### docker exec <container_name_or_id> curl -X GET http://localhost:3000/receipts/<id>/points